-Merrie Siegel Parmley holds a Bachelor’s degree from the Eastman School of Music and Master of Music and Doctor of Musical Arts degrees from Rice University.
-She won the New York Flute Club’s Young Artist Competition at age 19 and since then has performed with the Houston Symphony, Charleston Symphony, Spokane Symphony, and Mozart Society of Philadelphia, among others.
-She has been Principal Flute with the Boise Philharmonic and with Mexico’s Sinfónica de la Universidad Autónoma de Nuevo León, Filarmónica del Bajío, and Orquesta Sinfónica de Aguascalientes.
+Dr. Merrie Siegel Parmley holds a Bachelor’s degree from the Eastman School of Music and Master of Music and Doctor of Musical Arts degrees from Rice University.
+At age 19, she was awarded the First Prize in the New York Flute Club’s Young Artist Competition and made her debut at CAMI Recital Hall.
 Her playing has been hailed as “magnificent, jovial and radiant, with purity of tone and great technical command of the instrument.”

-Dr. Parmley enjoys teaching and collaborating with flutists of all ages and abilities in her private studio and performing throughout the Puget Sound area with her adult flute ensemble, Tutti Flutti.
-As Principal Flute of the Northwest Symphony Orchestra, she recently premiered the concerto House of Doors, written for her by award-winning Seattle flutist and composer Sarah Bassingthwaighte.
+Dr. Merrie enjoys teaching and collaborating with flutists of all ages and abilities in her private studio and performing throughout the Puget Sound area with her adult flute ensemble, Tutti Flutti.
+Her CDs, Flute Music of the Americas, Vol. I and Vol. II are available on amazon.com and on most streaming services.

-Dr. Parmley joined BYSO in 2010 as the conductor of Flute Choir.
-Contact Dr. Parmley at email@example.com.
+Dr. Merrie joined BYSO in 2010 as the conductor of Flute Choir.
+Contact Dr. Merrie at email@example.com.